Opening a Restaurant: The Restaurant Checklist

 Do a trial run with friends and family

-Before you’re ready for your big grand opening, a pre-grand opening is a great idea.
+A pre-grand opening is a great idea before you’re ready for your big grand opening.
 Invite friends, family, and friends of friends.
 Serve them like you would any other patrons.
 Pretend as if it’s just a normal day in the restaurant.
 This will help you uncover any rough spots and make the necessary changes before the real grand opening.

 Be patient and enjoy the journey

-As you prepare to open and manage your restaurant, you’ll surely discover there are more items that pop up than just the essential ones we’ve mentioned.
+As you prepare to open and manage your restaurant, you’ll surely discover more items pop up than just the essential ones we’ve mentioned.
+For example, you’ll want to have a system for food preparation and ensure a high standard of food quality.
 There always are.
 That’s the nature of the restaurant business—it’s unpredictable.

-Learn to find joy in the journey and don’t be too rigid with your plans that you can’t make course corrections where needed.
-Mistakes will be made and tough times will happen as you’re running through the daily operations of owning a restaurant.
+Learn to find joy in the journey, and don’t be too rigid with your plans, so you can’t make course corrections where needed.
+Mistakes will be made, and tough times will happen as you run through the daily operations of owning a restaurant.
 Just be ready for a wild ride and hold on.
-It’ll be worth it when you find success and serve happy customers each day.
+It’ll be worth it when you succeed and serve happy customers daily.